Resigning from your job

 If you haven’t got another job to go to, you should work out your budget.
 This will tell you how long you’ll be able to manage for before you find another job.
 If it’s not for very long, it could be better to wait a bit longer before you resign.

 If you or your partner get any benefits, check if stopping work will affect them.
 For example, you could get less Universal Credit for 3 months or longer if the Department for Work and Pensions (DWP) says you didn’t have a good reason for resigning.
 This is called a sanction.

-Contact your nearest Citizens Advice if you need to work out how your benefits might change.
+Talk to an adviser if you need to work out how your benefits might change.

 If you don’t have another job to go to, you can claim benefits straight away.

 You can claim benefits as soon as you know the date you’re stopping work.
 You’ll need to show you had a good reason for resigning, or you might get less money for around 3 months.
 This is called a sanction.